Oxsomi/core3/docs/types.md

   - **PLATFORM_OSX**.
 - **_FORCE_FLOAT_FALLBACK**: All explicit float cast operations (e.g. F32_castF64) are software simulated.
 - **impl** indicates that one of the other source files will define this; mostly a platform or API dependent version.
 For example impl is regularly used to indicate a function that is implemented by the Vulkan or Windows backends rather than one that is generic and used across other platforms & APIs.
-- **user_impl** indicates that the user is meant to define the function themselves when using the framework.
-This is used by OxC3 platforms to take control of the main function but provide the Program_run & Program_exit function for the user.

 ## Basic data types (types/types.h)